 Switzerland has a pension system with three elements, known as three pillars.
 The first, funded from social security payments, is paid by the state.
 The second is funded by salary deductions invested in the name of the employee.
 The third pillar is an optional payment that can be made every year by all employees.
 All of these payments are tax deductible.

-Employers are not responsible for the third pillar, but must make social security payments for the first pillar (point 4 above) and second pillar payments if monthly pay exceeds CHF 21,150 a year.
+Employers are not responsible for the third pillar, but must make social security payments for the first pillar (point 4 above) and, if monthly pay exceeds CHF 21,330 a year, make second pillar payments.

-There are many different plans and legal minimums.
+There are many different second pillar plans and legal minimums.
 Payments include employer and employee payments, which are deducted from salary payments.

 quitt.ch can also set up and administer second pillar pensions.

 Written employment contracts are not required by law in Switzerland.
 There are however many reasons for having one.
 The first is the requirement to present one to Swiss authorities if you need to get a work visa for a non-Swiss citizen.
 The second is to provide a record of what you agreed should there be a misunderstanding or dispute.
 For example, agreeing how much housework and cleaning is included in the job description can bring valuable clarity and prevent future disagreement.